Bay Creek Neighborhood Association, Inc. Bylaws

 Article VII.
 Procedures

 Section 1.
-Any member of the association may attend any council or committee meeting and may take part in the discussion.
+Any member of the association may attend any committee meeting and may take part in the discussion.

 Section 2.
 All meetings of the association shall be generally conducted in accordance with Robert's Rules of Order, except that meetings of the Neighborhood Council may be conducted by consensus decision making, where practical.